8 Setting Expectations

 Students are not expected to:

-• become domain experts in the specific area of application of the community partner’s challenge.
+• become domain experts in the domain of the community partner’s challenge.
 That is, you are not expected to become an expert in, for example, food insecurity, poverty, or any other area that is the focus of the work of our community partner.

 • develop solutions that will generate income for the community partner (although students may volunteer time to help fundraise for any not-for-profit or charitable community partner on their own time).